Robey & Co: Robeys Works, Canwick Road, Lincoln

-The Robey Charitable Trust in Tavistock
+Robey Trust

-The Robey Trust is based at the New Perseverance Ironworks, is a charity dedicated to continuing the traditions of the Robey Engineering Company of Lincoln.
+The Robey Trust is based in Tavistock at the New Perseverance Ironworks.
+It is a charity dedicated to continuing the traditions of the Robey Engineering Company of Lincoln.
 This involves not only the maintenance in working order of many Robey engines, the vast majority of them steam engines, but also continuing and transmitting to coming generations the expertise required to preserve and run these machines.